pfefferle/wordpress-webmention/readme.md

 ### 3.4.1 ###

-* Add filter to allow setting of webmention form text
+* Add filter to allow setting of Webmention form text
 * Move register settings to init due new default options not being set if admin only
 * Add `edit_webmention` hook due comment array filtering
 * Display Webmention Meta on Edit Comment page